 Twitter launched around the same time with its 140 character limit – which presented a brand new challenge for long URLs, adding more motivation for finding a way to shorten them, revamp them, and (of course) track them.

-In early 2000, mobile phones started to access high-speed 3G networks, enabling them to connect to the internet.
+In the early 2000, mobile phones started to access high-speed 3G networks, enabling them to connect to the internet.
 Display sizes soon became a burning issue.
 Before 2011, the display area on virtually every phone on the market measured between 2.5 and 4 inches.
 Since 2013, phones with displays under four inches are rare, yet display size still remains a problem for web designers.

 The internet has now evolved into a versatile, powerful marketing tool – strung together by that one small detail we tend to forget about – the URL.